dmweis/dmweis.github.io/index.md

 I am a Software Engineer from Slovakia, currently residing in Scotland.
 I used to be a software engineer working in Air Traffic control in Denmark, but I got bored with my job one day and decided to move to Edinburgh and get a degree in Robotics instead.
 Now most of my days consist of skipping classes, teaching workshops and building robots.

-~~This site doubles as a personal blog and a light portfolio, but it's current only updated sporadically (Mostly whenever I get bored...)~~
-^ is what the site used to say, and it's still very much true, but I am working on the sporadically part.

 If you are interested in some of my projects I recommend that you check out my [GitHub](https://github.com/dmweis)

 Or if you are interested in offering me a job or checking out what am I up to these days you can take a peek at my [LinkedIn](https://www.linkedin.com/in/david-weis/)